Restricting Voltage Deviation of DC Microgrids with Critical and Ordinary Nodes: A Generalized Consensus Approach

-In this case, the settings of critical nodes and ordinary nodes are the same as in Case II.
-Let $\theta=0$ and $\omega=2$.
+The configurations of critical nodes and ordinary nodes are the same as in Case I. Let $\theta=0$ and $\omega=2$.
 This setting corresponds to accurate voltage consensus of critical nodes and accurate current sharing of ordinary nodes.
-To illustrate the performance of the proposed control laws against the plug-and-play of DGs, we conduct the simulation in three phases.
+To illustrate the performance of the proposed control laws under the PnP of DGs connected to ordinary node and critical node respectively, we perform two simulations.